influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/replacing-nodes.md

 This guide outlines processes for replacing both meta nodes and data nodes in an InfluxDB Enterprise cluster.

 ## Concepts

 Meta nodes manage and monitor both the uptime of nodes in the cluster as well as distribution of [shards](/influxdb/v1.7/concepts/glossary/#shard) among nodes in the cluster.
 They hold information about which data nodes own which shards; information on which the [anti-entropy](/enterprise_influxdb/v1.7/administration/anti-entropy/) (AE) process depends.

 Data nodes hold raw time-series data and metadata.
 Data shards are both distributed and replicated across data nodes in the cluster.
 The AE process runs on data nodes and references the shard information stored in the meta nodes to ensure each data node has the shards they need.

-`influxd-ctl` is a CLI included in each meta node and is used to manage your InfluxDB Enterprise cluster.
+Use `influxd-ctl` (a CLI included in each meta node) to manage your InfluxDB Enterprise cluster.

 ## Scenarios

 ### Replacing nodes in clusters with security enabled

 Many InfluxDB Enterprise clusters are configured with security enabled, forcing secure TLS encryption between all nodes in the cluster.
 Both `influxd-ctl` and `curl`, the command line tools used when replacing nodes, have options that facilitate the use of TLS.

 #### `influxd-ctl -bind-tls`

-In order to manage your cluster over TLS, pass the `-bind-tls` flag with any `influxd-ctl` commmand.
+To manage your cluster over TLS, pass the `-bind-tls` flag with any `influxd-ctl` command.

 > If using a self-signed certificate, pass the `-k` flag to skip certificate verification.